 Seasonal allergies can really takes us down a notch; even as the sun is shining, the days are warming up, and birds are singing joyously, there is nothing joyous about the telltale signs of spring allergies, the sniffling, itchy eyes, sneezing, and general misery.
 Fortunately, there are a few things you can do to reduce the discomfort besides taking harsh medications.

 Local honey bees collect the same pollen that often cause allergies, and small amounts of this pollen will be found in the honey they produce.
 So when you consume a small amount of this honey, it can work like an allergy shot — it slowly builds up your tolerance to the allergens, decreasing your symptoms.

 Oryana’s Wellness department carries a variety of allergy relief products including homeopathic remedies and nasal sprays.
-Two good products are Enzymedica Allerase, a blend of enzymes, and Wild Harvest Aller-Aid with Quercetin (a natural anti-histamine.)
-Here’s to a healthy, allergy-free spring and summer!
+Three good products are Hyland’s Allergy Relief, a homeopathic preparation, Enzymedica Allerase, a blend of enzymes, and Dr. Nenningers Triple Allergy Defense, another homeopathic preparation.